 Amrita is still laughing about this when she opens the last of the notes – which bears no stamp – glances at it, and puts it in a drawer, without comment.
 She has by now gotten several covert letters, an earlier one of which claimed to be from the Prime Minister himself, about building gun-ports into the balloon, and turning it over to the army.
 She had sent a brief, oblique inquiry to the Queen’s council, at that one, and received a curt and careful reply instructing her to continue the work and let the military mind its own affairs.
 There is constant rumor about the invasion of Andhra Pradesh by its former trading-partner, constant murmur and worry, constant unexplained relocations of troops.
 She had had to wait through the departure of three trains to return, as the first two had been full of soldiers.
 Amrita minds her own affairs, but she is less and less at ease.

 All of the university students have been warned not to look while this thing happens; but most of them have gone on looking as the man approached, unable to glance away.
-Most of the people on the plain are arc-blind for nearly two minutes.
+The majority of the people on the plain are arc-blind for nearly two minutes.
 There is total confusion on the invading side, exponentially more so for the terror of their horses; the commander’s horse, its back badly burned, has thrown off his body and galloped away, and the rest are trying to follow.
 Several of the foreigners’ guns go off.
 There are shouts in their pinched guttural language, but also a woman’s scream.
-Amrita, who had early put the heels of her hands against her eyes and pressed – victory or death but let it be one of those and let it be quick – opens her eyes at the scream, which seemed very near her, and which she finds to have come from one of her own students, a geologist named Nilufer, with a bullet in her arm, which has broken the bone and torn an artery.
+Amrita, who had early put the heels of her hands against her eyes and pressed – victory or death but let it be one of those and let it be quick – opens her eyes at the scream, which seemed very near her, and which she finds to have come from one of her own students, Nilufer, with a bullet in her arm, which has broken the bone and torn an artery.
 ‘If you can see,’ she shouts, ‘come to me!’, and at her familiar voice, several other students struggle towards her, and help her maneuver Nilufer onto one of the electric carts that carried the machines to the field.
 Around them stray invaders are blundering blindly into their line, trying to flee, and for these they are ready.
 Even flash-struck or squinting it’s not difficult to feel for a moustache and get the cord round the throat.
 This is not battle as it is in poems, as some of these girls in mourning imagined it would be, not vengeful, not noble, only efficient, which will have to suffice.
 In the official record of this event there will be no mention of it.
 It is like finding a rat in the storeroom, you do not need to say what happens next.

 Amrita, occupied during this time with stabilising Nilufer, realises abruptly that it is quiet, and that someone is tugging at her shoulder and indicating: down the field Suhela is still standing beside her generator, which she ought to have the sense not to be anywhere near.
 Her students are ringed round her at a distance, hesitating.
 Amrita has no idea what she is supposed to do about this, but she crosses the field to find out, stepping hard on the face of a dead foreigner in honour of her father, almost as an afterthought.